 Sarah is a fully accredited member of the Irish Association of Counsellors and Psychotherapists (IACP), the Irish Association of Humanistic and Integrative Psychotherapists (IAHIP), as well as a registered member of the Irish Council for Psychotherapy (ICP).

 Deborah Mulvany is a Chartered Counselling Psychologist accredited with the Psychological Society of Ireland.
 A graduate of Trinity College Dublin, Deborah has worked in a variety of mental health settings since 2005.
-She offers treatment for individuals and couples experiencing a wide variety of difficulties.
-These may range from coping with major life transitions to more complex and long standing issues such as depression, anxiety, addiction, and eating disorders.
+She offers treatment for individuals experiencing a wide variety of difficulties.
+These may range from coping with major life transitions to more complex and long standing issues such as Trauma, PTSD, depression, anxiety, addiction, and eating disorders.

 Victoria Lloyd is an experienced accredited Integrative and Humanistic Psychotherapist and Counsellor.
 Her practice is through a Humanistic and Integrative model which draws on a wide range of approaches suited to the individual client.
 She works with individual and emerging adults who are facing any of a wide range of emotional issues, including anxiety, depression, stress and difficulties in relationships in work, life transitions or feeling stuck, all in a safe and holding environment.
 Having worked for a number of years with people who have chronic illness and their families, Victoria’s clients now also include people who are affected by illness, loss and bereavement.
 The experience of working to help people understand and manage their feelings on a wide range of issues leads Victoria to believe their ability for change and personal growth.